Banner

 Friday, Mar 6, 2026 at 8:30 AM to Friday, Mar 13, 2026 at 5:00 PM CST

-The conference brings together participants from across Kansas, Oklahoma, Missouri and surrounding states for learning, laughter, and networking.
+The conference brings together participants from across Kansas, Oklahoma, Nebraska, Missouri and surrounding states for learning, laughter, and networking.

-This year's conference will be held virtually to allow attendees the flexibility to chose the workshops from each of the four days that fits into their schedules.
+This year's conference will be held virtually to allow attendees the flexibility to chose the workshops from each of the three days that fits into their schedules.
 You may attend one workshop during a day or all of the sessions in a given day.

 About Organizer